shikha04-glitch/JavaLab1/README.md

 # Student Record Management System

 A simple **Student Record Management System** built in **Java** using core **Object-Oriented Programming (OOP)** principles.
-This program lets users add student details, view all records, and automatically calculate grades based on marks.
+This program allows users to add student details, view all records, and automatically calculate grades based on marks.

 ---